marciofrayze/todo-vanilla-js/README.md

 ## Why this project was created?

-To learn more about JavaScript and web-components.
+To learn more about JavaScript and Web Components.

 ## This example is too complex!